RoyMagnussen/Yummy-Recipe-Blog/README.md

 For this project I have created tests for each app and have divided them into separate files, one file for the views and one for the forms.

-To run these apps, run the following command:
+To run these tests, run the following command:

 - Windows: `python manage.py test`
 - Linux and Mac: `python3 manage.py test`